sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - User can type unaccented letters.
 - App accepts equivalent accented Welsh characters.
 - App still displays the correct Welsh spelling.
+- Apostrophe and dash variants are accepted as equivalent.
+- Comparison is case-insensitive.

 Strict:

 - Accents and diacritics must be typed correctly.
 - Wrong accent counts as incorrect.
+- Apostrophe and dash variants are still accepted as equivalent.
+- Comparison is case-insensitive.

 ## 8. Word list modal